 On Chinese fur farms, foxes, minks, rabbits, and other animals pace and shiver in outdoor wire cages, exposed to driving rain, freezing nights, and scorching sun.
 Mother animals—who are driven insane from rough handling and intense confinement and have nowhere to hide while giving birth—often kill their babies after delivering litters.
 Diseases and injuries are widespread, and animals suffering from anxiety-induced psychosis chew on their own limbs and throw themselves repeatedly against the bars of their cages.

 Is There a Skeleton in Your Closet?

-The globalization of the fur trade has made it impossible to know where fur products come from.
-Animal skins move through international auction houses and are purchased and distributed to manufacturers around the world.
+The globalization of the fur trade has made it impossible to know where fur comes from.
+Animal skins move through international auction houses and are purchased by and distributed to manufacturers around the world.
 Finished goods are often exported.
-Even if a fur garment’s label says that it was made in a European country, the animals were likely raised and slaughtered elsewhere—possibly on an unregulated Chinese fur farm.
+Even if a fur garment’s label says that it was made in a European country (where farms are little better and legislation to protect animals on fur farms is still woefully inadequate), the animals were likely raised and slaughtered elsewhere—possibly on an unregulated Chinese fur farm.

 Because fur’s origin can’t be traced, anyone who wears any fur at all shares the blame for the horrific conditions on Chinese fur farms.
 The only way to prevent such unimaginable cruelty is never to wear any fur.